claremontqualitymanagement/TestAutomationFramework/README.md

 Using Maven command:mvn clean install

 Running instructions:
-- With jar file: java -jar -Dapp.properties="<absolut path to runSettings.properties file>"
+- With jar file: java -jar -DparameterName=parameterValue

 Read more about the documentation [here](documentation/SoftwareArchitectureDescription.html).